Palestinian boys playing footballl in al-Amari refugee camp

 Israeli football teams enact racist policies toward Palestinians.
 The Israel Football Association has failed to address and sanction its constituent teams for tolerating and perpetuating racism and extremist hate speech.
 Below are a few examples of these discriminatory strategies.

-Guy Levi, former coach for the very prominent Israeli team, Beitar Jerusalem, said he would not bring a Palestinian citizen of Israel to the team noting “Even if there were a player who fit in professionally, I would not bring him in.”
+Guy Levi, former coach for the prominent Israeli team, Beitar Jerusalem, said he would not bring a Palestinian citizen of Israel to the team, noting, “Even if there were a player who fit in professionally, I would not bring him in.”

 The team’s fans have habitually attacked Palestinians and were witnessed chanting “death to the Arabs” at matches against Palestinian teams.
-Amit Ben Shushan, football player with Beitar Jerusalem, also sang with the audience "I hate Arabs" when they won the Israeli Cup in 2009.
+Amit Ben Shushan, a football player with Beitar Jerusalem, also sang with the audience, "I hate Arabs" when they won the Israeli Cup in 2009.

 The Israel Football Association (IFA) runs segregated youth leagues based on national origin, keeping Palestinian and Israeli youth from playing together.